travelingcircusofurbanism/website/static/posts/toronto/401richmond/content.md

 > “Old ideas can sometimes use new buildings.
 New ideas must use old buildings.” *– Jane Jacobs, The Death and Life of Great American Cities, 1961.*

-I don't know how to explain the joy when I found the entrance to [401 Richmond Building](http://www.401richmond.com/) for the first time during my late afternoon walk in the Fashion district in Toronto.
+I don't know how to describe the joy I felt when I found the entrance to [401 Richmond Building](http://www.401richmond.com/) for the first time during my late afternoon walk in the Fashion district in Toronto.

 ![401 Richmond Building](richmond4.jpg)
 ![401 Richmond Building](richmond5.jpg)